digital-fabric/extralite/README.md

 ## Extralite

-Extralite is an extra-lightweight SQLite3 wrapper for Ruby.
+Extralite is an extra-lightweight (~365 lines of C-code) SQLite3 wrapper for Ruby.
 It provides a single class with a minimal set of methods to interact with an SQLite3 database.

 ### Features